bright/new-www/_posts/2020-07-22-erc20-substrate-nest-example.md

 ## What's next?

 In the next part of this tutorial we will:
+* look through an ERC20 token implementation in Substrate Runtime and interact with it from NestJS
 * query the chain from NestJS to get the events emmited by the smart contract
 * deploy the smart contract from NestJS.